msturn2/reactGalleryApp/README.md

 - Added custom styling to the supplied CSS to personalize the project.
   - Styling includes:
     - Gradient for body and photo-container class
-    - Border and box-shadow for image <li>
+    - Border and box-shadow for image li tag
     - Focus added to Search Bar with transitional coloring
-    - Vader gif added to 404 route with transitional hover and link to <Home> route
+    - Vader gif added to 404 route with transitional hover and link to Home route
-    - Changed text color to 404 route <h1> tag
+    - Changed text color to 404 route h1 tag

 ### Live Site: